tc39/proposal-smart-pipelines/readme.md

-**This proposal will use Contains to determine whether a pipeline’s body uses its `#` topic reference.** This is so that many [footguns may be statically detected as an early error][static analyzability] – for instance, using a pipeline in topical style without ever using its topic in its body [TODO: Link].
+**This proposal will use Contains to determine whether a pipeline’s body uses its `#` topic reference.** This is so that many [footguns may be statically detected as an early error][static analyzability] – for instance, using a pipeline in topic style without ever using its topic in its body [TODO: Link].

 Contains does not penetrate into the bodies of function and method definitions, hiding them from the rules in outside contexts.
 All definitions for functions,